jorisreynes/BookList/README.md

-# BookAPI
+# BookList

-BookAPI is a web application designed to manage a personal library of books.
+BookList is a web application designed to manage a personal library of books.

 This project enables users to record books to maintain a reading list.